gladstone-institutes/bibliometrics/README.md

 * **pickno1.py**

-    Processes the output of `authorssample.py` and converts it into an input file suitable for `bottomup-pipeline.sh`.
+    Processes the text output of `authorssample.py` and converts it into an input file suitable for `bottomup-pipeline.sh`.

+* **score.py**

+    Takes a top-down network file in the `pklz` format. adds a score attribute to all article, author, institution, and grant agency nodes.
+Outputs a network file in the `pklz` format.

 * **topdown.py**